Mobar-Coder/WebsocketCPP/README.md

 using callback-functors.

 ### Client
-Only one class, `network::WebSocketClient`.
+Only one class, `websocketcpp::WebSocketClient`.
 Create one per connection.

 ### Server
-For every server create an instance of `network::WebSocketServer` for every connected client, this will create a new `network:Connection`.
+For every server create an instance of `websocketcpp::WebSocketServer` for every connected client, this will create a new `websocketcpp::Connection`.

 ### Utility
 The `Listener<Args...>` class implements a generic message system with arbitrary many receivers and usually one sender `Args...` specifies the type of message.
-Clients can subscribe by calling `Listener::operator()`, the sender can send a message by calling the same operator with the argument types as specified by `Args...`.
+Clients can subscribe by calling `Listener::subscribe`, the sender can send a message by calling the `operator()` with the argument types as specified by `Args...`.

 ## Installing